Physics-Based Generative Adversarial Models for Image Restoration and Beyond

-{\flushleft {\bf Relation with GAN-based methods.}} Recently, several methods have been proposed to improve the conventional GAN framework, e.g., CycleGAN~\cite{CycleGAN2017}, DiscoGAN~\cite{DiscoGAN}, DualGAN~\cite{dualGAN}.
-The CycleGAN algorithm~\cite{CycleGAN2017} introduces two generative networks and two discriminative networks to solve the image-to-image translation when the paired training data is not available.
-In addition, a cycle consistency loss is proposed to make the network be well trained.
-The other methods~\cite{derain/gan,SRGAN,pixel/to/pixel,gan/map,Xu_2017_ICCV} explore GANs in the conditional settings and introduce pixel-wise loss functions (i.e.,~\eqref{eq: pixel-wise-loss}) and perceptual loss functions~\cite{Perceptual/Loss} to ensure that the outputs of the generative network are close to the ground truth images in the training stage.
+{\flushleft {\bf Relation with GAN-based methods.}} Recently, several methods have been proposed to improve the GAN~\cite{GAN}, e.g., CycleGAN~\cite{CycleGAN2017}, DiscoGAN~\cite{DiscoGAN}, and DualGAN~\cite{dualGAN}.
+The CycleGAN algorithm~\cite{CycleGAN2017} uses two generators and two discriminators for image-to-image translation when the paired training data is not available.
+In addition, a cycle consistency loss is used to train the proposed CycleGAN network.
+The other methods~\cite{derain/gan,pixel/to/pixel,SRGAN,gan/map,Xu_2017_ICCV} explore GANs in the conditional settings and use a pixel-wise loss function (i.e.,~\eqref{eq: pixel-wise-loss}) with a perceptual loss function~\cite{Perceptual/Loss} to ensure that the outputs of the generative network are close to the ground truth images in the training stage.

-Although some of these methods are not designed for the image restoration problems addressed in this paper, to clarify the difference from these methods, we have retrained the most related algorithms for fair comparisons.
-As these algorithms directly learn the inverse process (i.e.,~\eqref{eq: mapping-function}) by end-to-end trainable networks without considering the physical formation process, they usually fail to generate physically correct results as shown in Sections~\ref{ssec: image-deblurring}-\ref{ssec: Image Deraining}.
+Although these methods are not designed for the image restoration problems addressed in this work, we train the most related algorithms using the same training datasets as the proposed approach to clarify the differences.
+As these algorithms directly learn the inverse process (i.e.,~\eqref{eq: mapping-function}) by end-to-end trainable networks without considering the image formation process, they are not able to generate clear images as demonstrated in Section~\ref{ssec: image-deblurring}-\ref{ssec: Image Deraining}.

-Following the notations in the proposed algorithm, the CycleGAN algorithm assumes that $\mathcal{F}(\mathcal{G}(y_i)) = y_i$ and $\mathcal{G}(\mathcal{C}(y_i)) = y_i$, where $\mathcal{C}$ is a generator which may have the similar effect to the mapping function $\mathcal{H}$ in the physics model~\eqref{eq: mapping-function-low-level}.
+Using the notations in the proposed method, the CycleGAN algorithm assumes that $\mathcal{F}(\mathcal{G}(y_i)) = y_i$ and $\mathcal{G}(\mathcal{F}(x_i)) = x_i$, where $\mathcal{F}$ is a generator which has the similar effect to the mapping function $\mathcal{H}$ in the physics model~\eqref{eq: mapping-function-low-level}.
 With this assumption, this algorithm is likely to converge to a trivial solution as the identity mapping functions always hold for this assumption.
-This is the main reason that the results by the CycleGAN algorithm are quite similar to the inputs, e.g., the dehazing results are still similar to the hazy inputs (Figure~\ref{fig: dehazing-real}(g)), the derained results still contain some rainy streaks (Figure~\ref{fig: deraining-real}(d)), and the deblurred results contain significant blur residual (Figure~\ref{fig: deblur-synthetic}(g) and Figure~\ref{fig: deblur-real}(g)).
+This is the main reason why the results by the CycleGAN algorithm are similar to the inputs, e.g., the dehazing results are similar to the hazy inputs (Figure~\ref{fig: dehazing-real}(g)).